MD & A

 Business overall

-Revenue from contracts with customers for the year 2022 amounted to 6,085.2 million baht, a decrease of 585.1 million baht or 8.8% from the same period last year.
+Revenue from contracts with customers for the year 2023 amounted to 3,176.1 million baht, a decrease of 2,909.1 million baht or -47.8% from the same period last year.

-Financial expenses for the year 2022 amounted to 210.0 million baht, representing a rate of 3.45 percent, an increase of 26.1 million baht from the same period last year.
+Financial expenses for the year 2023 amounted to 285 million baht, an increase of 3.4 million baht from the same period last year due to the fluctuation of interest date

 Statement of Financial Position

-Total liabilities as of 31 December 2022 decreased by Baht 79.3 million from 31 December 2021, due to changing the purchase conditions.
+Total liabilities as of 31 December 2023 decreased by Baht 348.3 million from 31 December 2022.

-The Group was unable to maintain interest-bearing debt to EBITDA plus extraordinary item and non-cash items ratio 5:1 and debt-to-equity ratio 2.75:1, as specified in the Credit Facility Agreement.
+The Group was unable to maintain interest bearing debt to EBITDA plus extraordinary item and non-cash items ratio 5:1 and debt to equity ratio 2.75:1, as specified in the Credit Facility Agreement.

 Management approach